-NALC is a fun and educational event presented by the Center for Animal Law Studies each year and hosted by Lewis & Clark Law School in 2013.
+NALC is an exciting and educational event presented annually by the Center for Animal Law Studies in collaboration with the Animal Legal Defense Fund.
 The purpose of the event is to provide law students an opportunity to develop knowledge in the field of animal law and hone their written and oral advocacy skills.